Coinbene/API-CAPITAL-ACCOUNT-Documents/openapi-capital-account-rest-en.md

 asset | string | Recharge currency
-amount | string | Amount of money raised address | string | Money withdrawal address addressTag | string | This label is required for recharging some currencies, such as XRP and EOS.
-Do not return this field if not required chain | string | Some currencies use this field to identify different chains.
+amount | string | Amount of money raised address | string | Money withdrawal address addressTag | string | This label is required for recharging some currencies, such as XRP and EOS. chain | string | Some currencies use this field to identify different chains.
 For example, usdt, where the value is "eth", "BTC"